Mode multiplexing for scalable cavity-enhanced operations in neutral-atom arrays: System Overview

 Differentiating the light scattered by each atom requires resolving the corresponding transverse and longitudinal cavity modes.
-Transverse mode separation can be realized with multi-plane light conversion (MPLC), which performs arbitrary unitary transformations of spatial modes through a sequence of phase masks separated by optical Fourier transform or free-space propagation~\cite{morizur2010programmable}.
-This technique has been employed to convert co-located high-order spatial modes into spatially distinct Gaussian beams, scaling to more than a thousand modes~\cite{fontaine2019laguerregaussian,fontaine2021hermitegaussian,zhang2023multiplane}.
+Transverse mode separation can be realized with multiplane light conversion (MPLC), which performs arbitrary unitary transformations of spatial modes through a sequence of phase masks separated by optical Fourier transform or free-space propagation~\cite{morizur2010programmable}.
+This technique has been employed to convert colocated high-order spatial modes into spatially distinct Gaussian beams, scaling to more than a thousand modes~\cite{fontaine2019laguerregaussian,fontaine2021hermitegaussian,zhang2023multiplane}.
 The MPLC can be implemented using a programmable spatial light modulator (SLM); however, for static mode sorting, where the required phase remains fixed, custom-fabricated phase masks offer higher spatial resolution at lower optical losses~\cite{zhang2023multiplane,choi2024quantum}.
-Longitudinal modes, separated in frequency by the cavity FSR, can be spatially separated using a high–resolving power dispersive element such as a virtually imaged phased array (VIPA)~\cite{shirasaki1996large,xiao2004dispersion}, which enables extremely high frequency resolution in excess of $\Delta f/f\sim10^6$ \cite{leonov2021application}.
+Longitudinal modes, separated in frequency by the cavity FSR, can be spatially separated using a high–resolving power dispersive element such as a virtually imaged phased array (VIPA)~\cite{shirasaki1996large,xiao2004dispersion}, which enables extremely high frequency resolution in excess of $\Delta f/f\sim10^6$ \cite{limbach2019fully,leonov2021application}.
+Alternatively, the re-imaging phased array (RIPA) spectrometer based on a self-imaging VIPA scheme can offer improved spatial profiles for better collection efficiency~\cite{wei202610}.
 Depending on the intended application, the separated modes can then be imaged onto a camera or coupled into single-mode fibers and directed to single-photon detectors for high-efficiency counting.